matejbizjak/kumuluzee-nats-jetstream-sample/README.md

 ---

-You can continue developing another REST endpoint and listener for producing and consuming streams: ComplexResource, ComplexListener, ComplexSubscriber.
+You can continue developing another REST endpoint and listener for producing and consuming streams: ProductResource, ProductListener, ProductSubscriber.
 The main difference is that the type of the messages is not String anymore, but a more complex class `Demo`.
 The extension automatically de/serializes the data, just make sure to include the default constructor
 ```java